 …with the same advance marked on this map,…

 …or this French one.
 Well, I thought it was interesting.
-One final part to come.
+One final part (click the link) to come.